Read letters from Tim and Marta Carriker

 About Tim and Marta Carriker

-Marta holds a bachelor’s degree in English from Virginia Commonwealth University and has pursued graduate studies in language acquisition and cultural anthropology at Fuller Theological Seminary’s School of World Mission, where she also served as a teaching assistant in language acquisition.
+Marta holds a bachelor’s degree in English from Virginia Commonwealth University and has pursued graduate studies in language acquisition and cultural anthropology at Fuller Theological Seminary.
 She holds a master’s degree in applied linguistics from Universidade Estadual de Campinas.

 Tim - August 2